emiliograzzi/infovia/README.md

 ## License

-This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is available with a FAQ at https://scripts.sil.org/OFL
+This Font Software is licensed under the SIL Open Font License, Version 1.1. with Reserved Font Name "Infovìa" This license is available with a FAQ at https://scripts.sil.org/OFL